wim-vdw/argocd-setup/README.md

-# argocd-setup
-ArgoCD installation and configuration
+# ArgoCD installation and configuration